Ms. Hwee Leng Toh-Heng

 Biography

-Hwee Leng enjoys working with young people, and believes wholeheartedly in developing them in leadership, thinking and writing skills.
+Hwee Leng enjoys working with young people, and believes wholeheartedly in developing their leadership, thinking and writing skills.

 Hwee Leng taught research education and General Paper at junior colleges in Singapore from 2007-2012 prior to joining JCU.
 Both these subjects entail critical thinking and writing skills.
 She was a research assistant on a research project studying student learning from using Knowledge Forum, an asynchronous learning system, at the Learning Sciences & Technologies Academic Group, National Institute of Singapore from 2005-2007.